-- Creating new cgroups: We are all committed to starting new cgroups for unconnected friends.
+Commissioned: We are all commissioned by Jesus to make disciples, so we are all committed to starting new cgroups for unconnected friends.

-- Consistent: We consistently follow this guide because it is based on God’s word and the guide helps each member to learn how to lead.
+Consistent: We consistently follow this guide because it is based on God’s word and it helps equip each member to lead cgroups to make disciples.

 (For the sermon based guide visit Christ United Mobile App or christislove.org.
 The scripture based guide is provided below.)